wikimedia/restbase/doc/Implementation.md

 {
     acl: {}, // TODO: figure out
     handler: handlerFn, // signature: f(restbase, req), as currently
-    spec: specObj // reference to the original spec fragment, for doc purposes
     // more properties extracted from the spec as needed (ex: content-types
     // for sanitization)
 }